Rectangle Bowls Are Everywhere – But Forming Them Reliably Takes a Special Paper Bowl Machine

 Blank feeding and preheating

-Flat paper blanks (190–320 GSM, single or double PE/PLA coated) are fed into the machine.
+Flat paper blanks (190–320 GSM, single or double PE/PLA coated) feed into the machine.
 Preheating softens the coating for better sealing.
+Consistent preheat temperature is essential; too cold, the coating won’t bond; too hot, the paper distorts.

 Forming the rectangle shape